If you want to contact Mike Hobbs you can go here for his contact details:

 There was one little issue with this.
 I failed my 9th and 11th grade years in high school so I was RIDICULOUSLY behind!

-I am part of the 2/222 Field Artillery in St. George Utah, have been in for 11 years as of May 2012 and was made Sergeant in June 2008.
-Even though I was very shy in high school and didn’t date much, before I joined the military I had a serious girlfriend and about 7 months after coming home from basic training, my girlfriend found out she was pregnant and we were married.
+I was part of the 2/222 Field Artillery in St. George Utah, I got out of the military after 12 years in May 2013 and was made Sergeant in June 2008.
+Even though I was very quiet in high school and didn’t date much, before I joined the military I had a serious girlfriend and about 7 months after coming home from basic training, my girlfriend were not on the best of terms and we found out she was pregnant… So we made a drastic quick decision to get married…

 We didn’t have the greatest relationship & fought all the time about stupid things and even separated a few times.
 When my beautiful daughter Haylee was 18 months old, I was deployed to Iraq for 18 months.
 This was the icing on the cake and our divorce was finalized in May 2005 (while I was in Iraq).